d-kozak/enticing/index-server/SPEC.md

     responsePayload = {
         title: string,
-        url: url, // url of the source text, // as in '/query',
+        url: url, // url of the source annotatedText, // as in '/query',
         mapping: Array<QueryMapping>? // optional, only used if query was specified }

     ```
-* /snippet
+* /context
-    * extend snippet
+    * extend context
     * POST
     ```javascript
     requestPayload = {